elnaterator/pgpcrypto/README.md

 # PGPCrypto: Python Library and Lambda Layer for PGP Encryption

-PGPCrypto simplifies PGP encryption and decryption in Python applications running on AWS environments.
-It provides a clean API wrapper around GnuPG, bundled with a compatible binary for Amazon Linux environments.
-This makes it particularly valuable for serverless applications like AWS Lambda functions where installing system dependencies is challenging.
-The library supports key management, file encryption/decryption, and works across all Python 3.10+ Lambda runtimes.
+PGPCrypto solves the challenge of implementing PGP encryption in AWS environments, especially Lambda functions.
+It bundles a compatible GnuPG binary with a simple Python API that handles key management, file encryption/decryption, and secure cleanup.
+Deploy as a Lambda layer for serverless applications or use as a library in any AWS environment (EC2, ECS, Glue, EMR).
+With just a few lines of code, securely encrypt and decrypt files using industry-standard PGP encryption across all Python 3.10+ runtimes.

 ## Table of Contents
 - [Usage](#usage)